Design#

 ci.yml CI: build, test, lint on all platforms (canary artifacts)

-release.yml Build binaries + wheels, publish to GitHub Releases, PyPI, and crates.io
+release.yml Publish to GitHub Releases, PyPI, crates.io

 Development environment#